dsolstad/walkthrough-nsm.stat.no/level2.md

 79, 65 diff= -14
 ```

 We can see a pattern here.
-First char rot 13, then rot 8 and then 14, before it starts over again.
+First rot 13, then rot 8 and then 14, before it starts over again.
 Now we can follow the same pattern and convert the rest.

 ```php